francocurotto/DDMre/documentation/original_oddities.md

 Here I document the mistakes and oddities that I found while analysing the original game while working in this project.
 Most of the mistakes stem from weirdly or flat out wrong implementation of monster abilities.
-Since my goal is of reimplementation, unless stated otherwise, those weird behavior are kept in the reimplemented game.
+Since my goal is to make a remake, unless stated otherwise, those weird behavior are kept in the remake version od the game.

 # Weird logic
 - In the original, a block tile forbids the dimension of a dice not only in its position, but in its 4 adjacent neighbors.
 In this implementation, a block in forbids dimensions only in its position, but the original behavior can be replicated by adding more block tiles. (in README)